Isle of Wight Guru

 14. Swimming pools

-If you're too sensible to swim in the sea during winter on the Isle of Wight (my limits are May to September, with a wetsuit, and I still scream like a girl) then you might consider the slightly warmer public swimming pools.
+If you're too sensible to swim in the sea during winter on the Isle of Wight then you might consider the slightly warmer public swimming pools.
+My limits for swimming in the sea are May to September, with a wetsuit, and I still scream like a girl.

 Lots of the caravan sites and hotels have their own pools but there are public swimming pools in Newport at Medina Leisure Centre, The Heights in Sandown, West Wight Swimming Pool in Freshwater, which runs as a charity.
 Ryde's Waterside swimming pool is also open, although they presumably don't use the retractable roof so often in December.